 The Ashley Street Power Plant is still one of the most striking buildings in the entire region, and I returned to photograph it again.

-The irony of the 1901 Laclede Power Company and its famous sign that fronts the river is that it was bought by Laclede Power and Light in 1907.
-It apparently had five smokestacks 120 feet tall that have long since… Continue Reading
+Update: See the old power plant at night in the summer of 2019.
+The irony of the 1901 Laclede Power Company and its famous sign that fronts the river is that it was bought by Laclede Power and Light in… Continue Reading

 The St. Louis Refrigeration and Cold Storage Company has lost most of its warehouses to demolition (this one, with the same crenelations, still stands to the south), but its power plant is still left.
 Its once 160 foot smokestack was… Continue Reading